gdsbook/book/notebooks/04_spatial_weights.md

 All of them share the properties of distance decay (thus encoding Tobler's First Law), but may decay at different rates with respect to distance.

-As a computational note, it is worth mentioning that many of these distance-based deacy functions require more computation than the contiguity weights or K-nearest neighbor weights discussed above.
-This is because the contiguity & KNN structures embed simple assumptions about how shapes relate in space, while kernel functions relax several of those assumptions.
+As a computational note, it is worth mentioning that many of these distance-based decay functions require more computation than the contiguity weights or K-nearest neighbor weights discussed above.
+This is because the contiguity & k-nearest neighbor structures embed simple assumptions about how shapes relate in space, while kernel functions relax several of those assumptions.
 Thus, they provide more flexibility at the expense of computation.

 The simplest way to compute Kernel weights in PySAL involves a single function
 call: